Syncfusion AI Assistant

 5. Object-based

-The ExportFormFieldsAsync and ImportFormFieldsAsync methods allow you to export the form field data as a stream, which can later be used to import the saved data into another PDF document.
+The ExportFormFieldsAsync and ImportFormFieldsAsync methods export or import form field data as a stream, which can be applied to another PDF document.

 Types of Form Fields Export and Import